 Traveling to and from Discovery Island was by boat.

 The following photos will give one an idea of what was to be found on this eleven and a half acre zoological park called Discovery Island.
 Sadly, it no longer exists as the park was closed in 1999.

-The animals have been relocated to Disney's Animal Kingdom and other zoos, and what transformation the island takes is yet to be determined as of the time of this writing.
+The animals have been relocated to Disney's Animal Kingdom and other zoos.
+What transformation the island takes is yet to be determined as of the time of this writing.